Answer-first guide

 Consent and access

-Candidates need clear context
+Candidates need clear context before recording

 • Consent and recording context should be clear before the interview.